 [Section 194A inserted by No. 49 of 2010 s.
 76.]

-194. False information
+194. False information to employers etc.

 A child or a parent of a child must not give false or misleading information to an employer or prospective employer of the child about —